What is the Elephant Ear Plant (Alocasia Brisbaneensis)?

 Yes, with proper care.
 Ensure it receives adequate light and humidity, and bring it indoors during colder months.

-Water when the top inch of soil feels dry.
+Water when the top inch of soil feels dry to the touch.
 Ensure the pot has drainage holes to prevent waterlogging.

 Yes, they are toxic if ingested.
 Keep out of reach of pets and children.